Digital-Ecosystems/edc-ionos-samples/Nextcloud/file-share-between-2-nextcloud-accounts/README.md

 ```

 5) Contract negotiation
-   Copy the `policy{ @id` from the response of the first curl into this curl and execute it.
+   Copy the `"odrl:hasPolicy:{ @id` from the response of the first curl into this curl and execute it.

 ```
 curl --location --request POST 'http://localhost:9192/management/v2/contractnegotiations' \